pablin202/seo-search-challenge/README.md

 - Never use conditional rendering for SEO-critical content
 - Avoid display: none for searchable content
+- Don't use hidden="until-found" without checking browser compatibility
-- Don't rely on hidden="until-found" for production (experimental)
+- Don't pass hidden="until-found" as React props (use setAttribute instead)
 - Never hide content that Google needs to index

 ### 🧪 How to Verify Your Implementation: